lbiard/predation_sociality_birds/README.md

 # predation_sociality_birds

-This repository hosts data and R code for Bliard L., Dufour P., Griesser M, Covas R. (2023).
-Family-living and cooperative breeding in birds are associated with the number of avian predators. *preprint*.
+This repository hosts data and R code for Bliard L., Dufour P., Griesser M, Covas R. Family-living and cooperative breeding in birds are associated with the number of avian predators.

 ## GENERAL INFORMATION